aplosdev/docs/README.md

 <div align="center">
 <h1>Aplós</h1>

-  **Aplós** is a sleek, contemporary, and purposefully designed VitePress theme & Static Template.
+ A sleek, contemporary, and purposefully designed VitePress theme & Static Template.
 It provides a straightforward solution for creating a quick web page, offering essential features for comfortable writing while maintaining a sense of simplicity.

 </div>

 ![Screenshot of Aplos](https://github.com/GabsEdits/aplos/assets/110247388/3c98f962-b560-442a-9f56-9b805156a272)

+## Features

 - Lightweight and minimalistic, using VitePress.
 - Elegantly styled with a primary color theme for a visually pleasing experience.